Godmy/stylist-playground/README.md

-# Stylist
+# Stylist Playground

-Component playground and testing environment for [stylist-svelte](../stylist-svelte).
+Interactive development and testing environment for [stylist-svelte](../stylist-svelte) components.

+**Note**: This project is part of the Stylist ecosystem.
+See [ECOSYSTEM_ARCHITECTURE.md](../../ECOSYSTEM_ARCHITECTURE.md) for details on the architecture and responsibilities of each project.

 ## Purpose

-Stylist serves as:
+Stylist Playground serves as:

-1. **Development Playground** – experiment with components in isolation.
-2. **Integration Testing** – verify components inside a real SvelteKit shell.
+1. **Interactive Development Environment** – test components with live prop controls and real-time feedback.
+2. **Component Documentation** – generate examples and code snippets for component usage.
-3. **Design QA** – review visual states before shipping to production.
+3. **Design QA** – review visual states and theme variations before shipping to production.
-4. **AI Model Testing** – provide a safe sandbox for automated agents.
+4. **AI Integration** – provide a controlled environment for automated component testing.
+5. **Story Management** – organize and manage component examples and use cases.

 ## Features